-Your outsource partner does all of the work and drives costs down through consolidated shipments, RO economies of scale, and piece parting.
+Your repair partner does all of the work and drives costs down through consolidated shipments, repair order economies of scale, and piece parting.

-They will identify, quote, contract, track, and pay multiple MROs.
-In addition to grouping your assets with others to drive efficiency and cost reduction.
+They will identify, quote, contract, track, and pay various MROs, in addition to grouping your assets with others to drive efficiency and cost reduction.

 Here are a few ways to identify and control the beginning stages of your partnership:

-- How do they respond to you now?
-You want to work with someone that is easily accessible and who will respond to your questions in a timely manner.
-Forget about any robots.
+1. How do they respond to you now?
+You want to work with someone that is easily accessible and who responds to your questions promptly.
+Don’t work with human robots.

-- Test them with a scenario.
-Give them history of your last repairs for 4 - 5 items.
+3. Test them with a scenario.
+Give them the history of your last repairs for 4 - 5 items.
 Have them work a repair average including freight and see how they can help you drive down cost.
-Remember, saving you time is a cost that is never reflected in the proposals and one thing that should be considered.
+Remember, saving you time is a cost that is never reflected in the proposals and one thing that you should consider.

 Many airlines are finding value in aircraft component repair outsourcing.

-That’s why Skylink has a 24 hour repair AOG line that includes mind reading (sarcasm ensues).
+That’s why Skylink has a 24-hour asset repair care AOG line that includes mind reading (sarcasm ensues).

-With effective communication, your repairs will become further simplified.
-As you and your partner work closer and closer they’ll become an essential part of your operation.
+With better communication, your repair process will become easier.
+As you and your partner work closer and closer together, they’ll become an essential part of your operation.

 Effective communication and outsourced repairs will help you achieve this.